skellis46/finger-pointing-moon/project overview.md

 - generate and critically examine three PaR practices for which their epistemic possibilities are radically different.
 Also come from different positions of "leadership"
 - research and produce annotated bibliography of PaR literature that refers to its history and its epistemic possibilities and limits
-- examine through practice the role of solitude in understanding leadership, action and change (contrast this with 'group epistemics' from That Thing Produced)
+- examine through practice the role of solitude in understanding leadership, action and change (contrast this with 'group epistemics' from That Thing Produced – actually, not in contrast.
+I think they sit together quite clearly. (see [@sennett_together_2012 p.21] -- about getting outside yourself)
+- epistemic principles in practice-research
+- epistemic values in practice-research
 - leadership/practice connected by corporeal actions: what the body can do, and what the body does (fare: to make and to do)
 - focus on collective organising; strategies for collective organising: collecting practice?